gitops-tools/image-updater/README.md

 ## WARNING

-Quay.io provides no way for receivers to authenticate Webhooks, which makes this insecure, a malicious user could trigger the creation of pull requests in your git hosting service.
+Neither Docker Hub nor Quay.io provide a way for receivers to authenticate Webhooks, which makes this insecure, a malicious user could trigger the creation of pull requests in your git hosting service.

 Please understand the risks of using this component.